celestiaorg/docs/docs/nodes/celestia-node-metrics.md

 ---
-sidebar_label: Node Metrics
+sidebar_label: Node metrics
 ---

-# Celestia Node Metrics
+# Celestia node metrics

 This tutorial is for running metrics for your celestia-node Data Availability instance.